colleenmclean/ENGL-350-DH-Blog/_posts/2022-10-12-review-blog-two.md

 ![shows gray textbox with image of 2014 entry for C9 player Hai's hospitalization due to poor working conditions.](https://user-images.githubusercontent.com/112140314/197422444-60c934e0-03c4-499c-9e8d-5b07f045e207.png)

-The second timeline (insert title) has better usability than the first, since all images and videos but one can be accessed.
+The second timeline, "Unsatisfactory Labor Conditions," has better usability than the first, since all images and videos but one can be accessed.
 Many of the images and videos on the first timeline either have broken links, have been removed due to copyright restrictions, or (in the instance of some of the YouTube videos) have been privated on their parent sites.

 Even with these drawbacks, the timeline is extremely important and useful to Illuzzi’s research.
 For my own grant project, I think implementing a similar timeline of events in South Korean ESports history would be very beneficial to the project’s overall clarity.